pymc-labs/CausalPy/README.md

 ## Difference in Differences

+This is appropriate when you have a single pre and post intervention measurement and have a treament and a control group.

 Data is expected to be in the following form.
-Shown are just two units, one in the treated group (`group=1`) and one in the untreated group (`group=0`), but there can of course be multiple units per group.
+Shown are just two units - one in the treated group (`group=1`) and one in the untreated group (`group=0`), but there can of course be multiple units per group.
 This is panel data (also known as repeated measures) where each unit is measured at 2 time points.

 | unit | t | group | y         |
 |------|---|-------|-----------|